1franck/CrawlingPuppet/README.md

 # Crawling Puppet

 Simple web crawler with Puppeteer.
+The main purpose of this crawler is to gather a copy of web pages content html source after the document is loaded"

 ### Install